azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Readme.md

 |Control Settings| Settings specific to the control to be provided for the scan | e.g. Required TLS version for all App services in your tenant (Note: For ASC assessment/recommendation based contols this should be empty) |
 |Comments | These comments show up in the changelog for the feature. | e.g. Added new policy based control for App Service |

-Step 13: Click on Add button to save new control.
+**Step 13:** Click on **Add** button to save new control.

 ![Save new control](../../Images/06_ExtendingAzTS_NewControl_ASC_Save.png)

-Step 14: Post control addition, you will get success message.
-Now you are good to close 'Add new control' window.
+**Step 14:** Post control addition, you will get success message.
+Now you are good to **close** 'Add new control' window.

 ![New control success msg](../../Images/06_ExtendingAzTS_NewControl_ASC_Success.png)

-Step 15: To valiadate the control addition, refresh the control metadata editor tool and search for newly added control.
+**Step 15:** To **valiadate the control addition**, refresh the control metadata editor tool and search for newly added control.
 Control should be available now.

 ![Validate new control](../../Images/06_ExtendingAzTS_NewControl_ASC_Validation.png)

-Step 16: As a additional validation, you can also trigger adhoc scan from AzTS UI for one or more subscriptions and check the control scan results for newly added control.
+**Step 16:** As a **additional validation**, you can also trigger adhoc scan from AzTS UI for one or more subscriptions and check the control scan results for newly added control.
 To get information on how to trigger adhoc scan, you can refer to this [link](https://github.com/azsk/AzTS-docs/tree/main/03-Running%20AzTS%20solution%20from%20UI#how-to-scan-subscription-manually).

 -----